The Space Merchants: Critical reception

 In his study of the pioneers of science fiction, New Maps of Hell (1960), the novelist Kingsley Amis states that The Space Merchants "has many claims to being the best science-fiction novel so far."
 It is also ahead of its time in stressing the importance of limiting population growth and conserving natural resources.
 On its initial publication, Groff Conklin called the novel "perhaps the best science fiction satire since Brave New World."
 Boucher and McComas praised it as "bitter, satiric, exciting [and] easily one of the major works of logical extrapolation in several years.... a sharp melodrama of power-conflict and revolt which manages... to explore all the implied developments of [its imagined] society."
 Imagination reviewer Mark Reinsberg described it as "a marvellously entertaining story" and "A brilliant future satire."
 P. Schuyler Miller compared the novel to Brave New World, finding it "not so brilliant, but more consistently worked out and suffering principally... from its concessions to melodrama."
 At the 1976 MidAmeriCon convention in Kansas City, Alfred Bester referred to the novel as "one of the top two science fiction novels of all time."
 It was rated the 24th "all-time best novel" in a 1975 Locus poll, jointly with The Martian Chronicles and The War of the Worlds.
-In 2012, the novel was included in the Library of America two-volume boxed set American Science Fiction: Nine Classic Novels of the 1950s, edited by Gary K. Wolfe.
 The novel was also included in David Pringle's list of 100 best science fiction novels.

 As with many significant works of science fiction, it was lexically inventive.
 The novel is cited by the Oxford English Dictionary as the first recorded source for several new words, including "soyaburger", "moon suit", "tri-di" for "three-dimensional", "R and D" for "research and development", "sucker-trap" for a shop aimed at gullible tourists, and one of the first uses of "muzak" as a generic term.
 It is also cited as the first incidence of "survey" as a verb meaning to carry out a poll.

 The Space Merchants has also been praised for its investigation of themes relating to 'prosumption', and the impact of overconsumption.
-Critic Mike Ryder (2022) argues that one of the most significant themes is the ‘robotization’ of producers and consumers, such that the very nature of humanity itself comes into question.
+Critic Mike Ryder (2022) argued that one of the most significant themes is the ‘robotization’ of producers and consumers, such that the very nature of humanity itself comes into question.

 Adaptations

 The film rights were sold for $50,000, though an adaptation was never made.
 It was adapted for radio by the CBS Radio Workshop.

-The novel was followed in 1984 by a sequel, The Merchants' War; as Kornbluth had died in 1958, it was written solely by Pohl.